 Here in Mexico being a macho or machist (for lack of a better word) means that stepping over women is perfectly normal.
 Being macho means being sexist, and more often than not, misogynist.
-This might sound awful and by now you must be thinking Mexican women suffer lots of discrimination daily (and you’re not necessarily wrong) but for us Mexicans, this is perfectly normal.
+This might sound awful and by now you must be thinking Mexican women suffer lots of discrimination daily (and you’re not wrong) but for us Mexicans, this is normal.
 We might not be aware of this but we practice machismo on a daily basis, and both men and women are guilty of perpetuating it.

 One time my mom scolded me because I let an ex of mine grab his own food; she said it is a woman’s duty to serve food to her man.
-But this is just a mere example… I can also tell you about how upsetting it is for many men to become fathers of a girl, or how some mothers spoil their little boys while they treat their little girls as a second class citizen who must learn to be the perfect wife.
+But this is just a mere example… I can also tell you about how upsetting it is for many men to become fathers of a girl because they’d rather have a boy, or how some mothers spoil their little boys while they treat their little girls as a second class citizen who must learn to be the perfect wife.
 I can also talk about how girls are taught to behave properly so they don’t become victims of men, instead of teaching men to treat women as equals.
 I can also mention how society punishes women for exploring and enjoying their sexuality while men are encouraged to do exactly that.

 As you see, I could go on and on about these issues and it still wouldn’t be enough.
 One would think all this is due to a patriarchal society, but truth is, matriarchal families tend to rule this ranch.
 Local mothers tend to idolize their baby boys, they tend to raise them behind the idea that they’re special because of the mere fact that they were born male; they do this unconsciously.
-They’re not aware and they can’t help it because they were raised under the same ideology deeply rooted in our society… in our culture.
+They’re not aware and they can’t help it because they were raised under the same ideology deeply rooted in our society and in our culture.

 VI.
-Dating someone outside your culture.
+Dating someone outside my culture (Mexico).

 Wow, where to start?
-At the beginning of our relationship, my Norwegian boyfriend seemed like an alien to me -in a good way, that is.
+At the beginning of our relationship my Norwegian boyfriend seemed like an alien to me -in a good way, that is.
 Even before getting into a relationship, he started to amaze me.
 He had personality traits unseen in any local man I’ve ever known!